-- 3.3.4 Dimensional Limitations for Structure on Lots in the R/C District - No Zoning Permit may be issued for a structure in the R/C District unless the structure proposed for the lot meets the following dimensional requirements: -) Height The height of any structure shall not exceed thirty-five (35) feet, except as provided in Section 6.6. -) Front Yard Setback All structures shall be set back at least twenty (20) feet from each front lot line, or thirty-five (35) feet from the center line of each public or private Road or Highway right of way contiguous to the lot, whichever is greater.
-Accessory structures shall be placed no closer to the front lot line than the principal structure. -) Side Yard Setback A principal structure shall be set back at least ten (10) feet from each side lot line.
-An accessory structure shall be set back at least five (5) feet from the side lot line. -) Rear Yard Setback A principal structure shall be set back at least fifteen (15) feet from the rear lot line.
+- 3.3.4 Dimensional Limitations for Structure on Lots in the R/C District No Zoning Permit may be issued for a structure in the R/C District unless the structure proposed for the lot meets the following dimensional requirements: - a) Height The height of any structure shall not exceed thirty-five (35) feet, except as provided in Section 6.6. - b) Front Yard Setback All structures shall be set back at least twenty (20) feet from each front lot line, or thirty-five (35) feet from the center line of each public or private Road or Highway right of way contiguous to the lot, whichever is greater.
+Accessory structures shall be placed no closer to the front lot line than the principal structure. - c) Side Yard Setback A principal structure shall be set back at least ten (10) feet from each side lot line.
+An accessory structure shall be set back at least five (5) feet from the side lot line. - d) Rear Yard Setback A principal structure shall be set back at least fifteen (15) feet from the rear lot line.
 An accessory structure shall be set back at least five (5) feet from the rear lot line. - 3.3.5 Other Requirements Applicable to Lots in the R/C District District Specific Development Standards These standards are intended to ensure compatibility between residential and commercial uses and retain a traditional mixed-use village appearance.
-No zoning Permit may be issued for Land Development in the R/C District unless the Land Development meets the following requirements: - a) Parking Requirements Site Design Standards Parking Requirements shall be regulated as provided in Section 6.1. - i.
-Landscaping and/or screening shall be required to completely screen and block from view from any public road all outdoor storage, including but not limited to bulk and waste containers, free-standing utilities and mechanicals, and commercial parking and loading areas. - a)ii.
+The standards shall apply to all new construction and significantly remodeled exteriors of existing structures, with the exception of single-family dwelling or two-family dwelling uses.
+No zoning Permit may be issued for Land Development in the R/C District unless the Land Development meets the following requirements: - a) Parking Requirements Site Design Standards Parking Requirements shall be regulated as provided in Section 6.1. - Landscaping and/or screening shall be required to shield from view from any public road all outdoor storage, including but not limited to bulk and waste containers, free-standing utilities and mechanicals, and commercial parking and loading areas. - a)ii.
 Front yards shall be vegetated.
-Street trees are encouraged - b) Loading Space Requirements Building Design Standards- These standards shall apply to all new construction and significantly remodeled exteriors of existing structures, with the exception of single-family dwelling or two-family dwelling uses.
-Off-Read or Highway loading requirements shall be as required in Section 6.1. - .
-Any façade of 50 feet or longer that faces directly onto the Route 2 right-of-way shall be designed with aesthetic, appropriate and human-scale features that are consistent with the purpose of the district.
-Such features may include: traditional or historic architecture, design consistency with neighboring buildings, points of interest in the façade, landscaped vegetation along the base of the façade, and/or other such visually appealing design features.Z - ii.
+Street trees are encouraged - b) Loading Space Requirements Building Design Standards Off-Road or Highway loading requirements shall be as required in Section 6.1. - Any façade of 50 feet or longer that faces directly onto the Route 2 right-of-way shall be designed with aesthetic, appropriate and human-scale features that are consistent with the purpose of the district.
+Such features may include: traditional or historic architecture, design consistency with neighboring buildings, points of interest in the façade, landscaped vegetation along the base of the façade, and/or other such visually appealing design features. - ii.
 A minimum of 5% of the square footage of a building façade that faces directly onto a public road right-of-way shall consist of transparent windows. - iii.
-Entrances shall be defined with overhangs, porches, or other architectural features.
+Entrances shall be defined with overhangs, porches, or other architectural features. - v.
+Principal buildings shall have pitched roofs.
+If a principal building is to have rooftop solar panels prior to the issuance of a Certificate of Occupancy, the principal building may have a roof of any pitch, including a flat roof.